 We believe that strong partnerships between libraries and other local civic data intermediaries better serve data users, further democratize data, and support equitable access to information.
 This guide aims to support libraries and civic data intermediaries to establish and grow these partnerships.
-Over the project's two year period, this guide will develop and evolve as we gather lessons about roles and relationships from civic data partners in the field.
+Over the project's two-year period, this guide will evolve as we gather lessons about roles and relationships from civic data partners in the field.

-This guide is intended to be modular in nature, with guidance and case studies.
+This document is modular in nature, with practical guidance and case studies.
 It will help library workers and their data partners to:

-identify local needs and contexts around open civic data
+identify local needs and contexts for open civic data

 consider roles, practices, and governance in a regional civic data ecosystem

-find pathways for building libraries into civic partnerships
+find pathways for including libraries into civic partnerships

-anticipate and address common challenges data intermediaries may encounter as they help the public to apply and use open data
+anticipate and address common challenges encountered when helping the public apply and use open data

-measure local civic open data health and capacity
+measure the health and capacity of local ecosystems

 promote use of data in alignment with community-based concerns